 - "Mortals such as you do not command me!
 For I am Odin, Lord of Asgard!"

 - "Mortals such as I do command you now, because you're dead.
 And just to make sure that trick works...
+You take that hamper.
 Put that laundry in that machine there.
 The contents of that basket.
 Put it there.
 Open that hatch.
 That compartment.
 No, the lower one.
 Yes, that's it.
 Now pour that container into the compartment until I say stop.
 Stop.
 Now press that button. " And he did.

 - "Now wait until I've taken a shower."
 And he did.

 The sweaty clothes I'd been wearing didn't make it into the laundry, but I had a shower and thought about things.

 No, I usually don't like roommates.
 But sometimes it's worked out for me, when they realized I'm the landlord.
 And if I can believe Death Herself, I'm definitely the landlord here.
 Given how The Boss really wanted it, I decided I might as well interview a prospective roommate.

 Shortly thereafter, Odin and I had a talk about humility, and established that he really had to obey my commands.
 He was surprisingly okay with that.
 It seems he had dominion over the dead himself once, in Valhalla, so he has to respect the commands of Death.